 Footwear is difficult inventory.
 A single shoe in three colors in standard sizes and widths could be as many as 108 different stock keeping units (SKUs).
 There may be matching accessories, which may also be in colors and sizes.
 Then there are special orders for the styles and sizes that are not in stock.
 There are even shoes that can be dyed to match the color of a particular outfit.
 Shoe sales are fiercely competitive; programs to encourage customer loyalty are common.
-Shoe stores are adopting electronic communications as part of maintaining customer relationship.
+So, shoe stores are adopting electronic communications as part of maintaining customer relationships.

 Because of the complexity of the inventory, order entry and inventory receiving are critical functions.
 Payroll is standard, although commissions sales are the rule.
 Accounts receivable, accounts payable and general ledger are also standard.
 While most systems are premises based, software as a service (SaaS) is a small but growing option for retail shoe store systems.

 There are some interesting customer relationship management (CRM) issues.
 Usually, one of the benefits of being a supporting member of the organization, for example, a contributing member of a museum, is a discount at the gift shop.
 Another factor is subscription sales.
 Some gift stores sell limited-edition items; patrons can subscribe to the items and receive a notification when a new group is in stock.

 Point of sale (POS) software is a business management solution for retailers that helps them manage their inventory control, point-of-sales operations and retail accounting operations.
 POS software allows users to manage both in-store as well as online purchases and transactions.